alf-tool/alf-core/README.md

     # following is equivalent
     (restrict :suppliers, lambda{ city != 'Paris' })

+Of course, from the closure property of a relational algebra (that states that operators works on relations and return relations), you can use a sub expression *everytime* a relational operand is expected, everytime!
+Symbols are magically resolved from the environment, which is wired to the examples by default.

-You can simply execute such expressions with alf command line itself:
+You can simply execute such expressions with alf command line itself (the three following invocations will return the same result):

     alf examples/minus.alf | alf show
+    alf show minus
     alf -e "(restrict :suppliers, lambda{ city != 'Paris' })" | alf show

-For now, the Ruby API is documented in the commandline help itself.
+For now, the Ruby API is documented in the commandline help itself (a cheatsheet or something will be provided as soon as possible).
 For example, you'll find the allowed syntaxes for RESTRICT as follows:

     alf help restrict